SqeekyBassoonist/SOFTENNG_Main/microservice_A/README.md

 ## INPUT

-The microservice can be called through the command line.
-As it's a python file, you can call it through the command 'python \[path/to/main.py\] < args >.
+The microservice can be called through the command line using this format:

+    - 'python \[path/to/main.py\] < args >.

 Args will be one of three words, those being: